About ZALKAL#

 Semiconductors are also excited by the electron beam to emit characteristic light, known as cathodoluminescence (CL).
 The decisive factor here is that semiconductors have a band gap: If enough energy is supplied to the electrons bound in the crystal to overcome this band gap, the semiconductor becomes conductive.
 This excitation process is at the end of the excitation cascade in an electron microscope, as only a few eV are required with the energy scaling with the band gap.
 Therefore, a single irradiated electron can excite several hundred conduction electrons.
 If such a conduction electron returns to a bound state in the so called valence band, the corresponding energy is released.
 This recombination can take place radiatively by emitting a photon (light particle) or non-radiatively when the energy is converted into heat (lattice vibrations).
 Depending on the semiconductor, the energy of the band gap corresponds to infrared (low energies), visible or ultraviolet (high energies) light.

 On the one hand, the wavelength (color) of the light is also influenced by built-in foreign atoms (doping) or crystal defects.
+These introduce additional states in the bandgap and facilitate emission at lower energies (longer wavelengths).
 On the other hand, the composition of certain semiconductor structures (e.g. layers for light-emitting diodes) is varied to adjust the color of the light.
+Here, the different bandgap of such a heterostructure changes the emission energy.
 The spectral fingerprint therefore allows a variety of conclusions to be drawn about the quality and properties of semiconductor structures.
 If this light is collected and analyzed in a spectrometer, intensity changes and changes in wavelength can be locally resolved and imaged using an appropriately equipped electron microscope.

 Schematic representation of the main components of a CL-setup